- Published: 09 March 2009 09 March 2009

 Sid, who died in 1919 aged 46, married Selina Rose Hawkins, and they had 15 children (but not all survived to adulthood) - Norman, Evelyn, William, Grace, Sidney, Eric, Doris, Esme, Jack Frank, Alma, Arthur, Gladys, Bert and Dudley.

-Dudley was the only surviving family member by 2009.
+The youngest, Dudley passed away in 2010.
 Sid and family moved away from Nunns' Paddock and built a house nearby on Brisbane Road, Dinmore.

 NOTE: I'm happy for anyone to reproduce this information.
 It is my own work and I would appreciate a credit thus - Original work of Warren Nunn, oznunns.com